Best daily deals

 Kaitlyn Cimino / Android Authority

 Taking the Pixel Watch 2 off the table, the Samsung Galaxy Watch 6 is the best Wear OS device available.
-The company’s base model for 2023, the device features a 20% larger display than last year and a display that’s twice as bright.
+The company’s base model 2023 features a 20% larger display than last year and a twice as bright display.
 The series also tweaks battery life and offers a few performance improvements.
 Most importantly, it runs the same Google Wear OS 4 found on the Pixel Watch 2.
-In addition to health and fitness tracking, the Galaxy Watch 6 packs Google’s top tools, including Google Maps, Google Home, and the Google Play Store.
+So, in addition to health and fitness tracking, the Galaxy Watch 6 packs Google’s top tools, including Google Maps, Google Home, and the Google Play Store.

 Though we consider the sporty base model a great pick for active users, the pricier Galaxy Watch 6 Classic ($429 at Amazon) brings back Samsung’s fan-favorite rotating bezel.
 The feature gives the device a more traditional impression and streamlines on-device navigation.